GeorgieasaService/aws-bootcamp-cruddur-2023/journal/week3.md

 # Week 3 — Decentralised Authentication
-This week we integrated Cognito into our backend application with a custom login page
+This week we integrated Amazon Cognito into our backend application with a custom login page

 ## Why Cognito?
 For web/mobile apps, Cognito provides